arduino/docs-content/content/hardware/10.mega/boards/due/datasheet/datasheet.md

 ### Full Pinout Table

 <!---
 Full Pinout Table: The full pinout tables are done only necessary in case of really complex products intended for the professional sector.
 These tables are extracted from the Pinout Table Spreadsheet normally done before the graphical simple pinout and used as an internal tool.
-Following text and tables for exampe purposes.
+Following text and tables for example purposes.
 -->

 The full pinout of the Portenta Hat Carrier is available in the following tables sorted by element/connector.